 Dr. Russell received his Ph.D.
 In Clinical Psychology from the New School for Social Research in New York in 1997, and then completed a two year post-doctorate fellowship at the Hincks Institute in Toronto in 1999.
 Dr. Russell has also completed clinical placements at the Karen Horney Therapeutic Nursery, St. Vincent’s Medical Centre, and the Toronto Hospital.
 His past research activities include the development and evaluation of an early intervention family therapy program serving families with children at risk, articles on children’s emotional development, and serving on the editorial board of Ideas: Emotional Well-Being in Child Care, a national journal of early childhood educators.

-Dr. Renelli is a clinical psychologist in supervised practice, registered with the College of Psychologists of Ontario.
+Dr. Renelli is a clinical psychologist, registered with the College of Psychologists of Ontario.
 He received his Doctorate in Clinical Psychology and Master of Arts in Counselling Psychology from Adler University in Chicago.